addr2data/webinar-01/README.rst

 	+ **Dedicated:** The tenancy of all instances launched in this VPC is dedicated.

-|

 VPC Quotas
 ~~~~~~~~~~
-The following table shows the default limits for the components utilized in this exercise.

 .. list-table::
    :widths: 25, 25